As part of our 2017 expert star ratings of account-based pensions, Canstar has analysed the current market for retirees.

 Average annual cost includes any administration fees and/or member fees, and investment costs including investment management fee, performance fee, and other indirect management costs relating to the investment option selected for comparison purposes.

 Considering other account based pension options?
-Check out our comparison table below, displaying a snapshot of the current star rating award winners market offerings for account based pensions.
-Please note that this table has been formulated on the basis of a balance less than $250,000 and is sorted by minimum investment amount (lowest to highest)
+Check out our comparison table below, displaying a snapshot of the current 5-Star Rated market offerings for account-based pensions.
+Please note that this table has been formulated on the basis of a balanced investment less than $250,000 and is sorted by minimum investment amount (lowest to highest).

 $1.6 million cap on account-based pensions explained